-- (a) Classification: Class 18 consists of General Unsecured Claims. - (b) Treatment: On the Effective Date, or as soon thereafter as is reasonably practicable, each holder of an Allowed General Unsecured Claim (including tax claims, trade claims and contract rejection damages claims) shall receive, in full and final satisfaction, compromise, settlement, release, and discharge of, and in exchange for such claim, a Cash payment in an amount equal to 8.75% of the Allowed General Unsecured Claim. - (c) Impairment and Voting: Class 18 is Impaired, and holders of Allowed General Unsecured Claims are entitled to vote to accept or reject the PAIH Plan.
+- (a) Classification: Class 18 consists of General Unsecured Claims.
+Notwithstanding anything herein to the contrary, for purposes of the PAIH Plan all prepetition Claims of the Liquidators or the Liquidator-Controlled Companies other than the Richtown Intercompany Claims, the Pacos Trading Intercompany Claims and the PAE (BVI) Intercompany Claims shall be classified as Class 18 General Unsecured Claims and allowed subject to and to the extent provided pursuant to the terms of the Liquidator-Controlled Companies Settlement Agreement. - (b) Treatment: On the Effective Date, or as soon thereafter as is reasonably practicable, each holder of an Allowed General Unsecured Claim (including tax claims, trade claims and contract rejection damages claims) shall receive, in full and final satisfaction, compromise, settlement, release, and discharge of, and in exchange for such claim, a Cash payment in an amount equal to 8.75% of the Allowed General Unsecured Claim. - (c) Impairment and Voting: Class 18 is Impaired, and holders of Allowed General Unsecured Claims are entitled to vote to accept or reject the PAIH Plan.